samuelrkramer/sync-contrib-calendar-action-defers/README.md

 ```
 The above workflow is intentionally simplified.

-For __a complete workflow__ that runs on schedule automatically, refers to [examples](https://github.com/Gowee/sync-contrib-calendar-action/tree/main/examples).
+For __a complete workflow__ that runs on schedule automatically, refer to [examples](https://github.com/Gowee/sync-contrib-calendar-action/tree/main/examples).

 ## Notes